HyperspaceAlmanac/NotificationSystem/README.md

 The API will run locally through IIS Express

+Install Visual Studio 2019.

+Open the Solution.

+Run it.

 ## In Visual Studio's NuGet package manager, please install these packages:

 1. Microsoft Entity Framework for Object-Database Mapper.